cowmoo87/zmq-protobuf-queue/README.md

 zmq-protobuf-queue is an Java implementation of zeromq queues that transports google protobuf messages.
-I committed this project to Github as I found a lot of examples of zeromq and protobuf RPC implementations here on Github, but not examples for zeromq publisher-subscriber nor pusher-pull (distributed task queue) implementations.
+I committed this project to Github as I found a lot of examples of zeromq and protobuf RPC implementations here on Github, but no examples for zeromq publisher-subscriber nor pusher-pull (distributed task queue) models.

-You can find examples of each queue model (RPC, pub-sub, push-pull) in the example directory. zmq is a light-weight, brokerless queuing solution compared to its counterparts such as RabbitMQ or ActiveMQ.
-It is my hope that my project can shed light on other people looking into using a more OOP and service-oriented architecture usage of zmq in Java.
+You can find examples of each queue model (RPC, pub-sub, push-pull) in the example directory. zmq is a light-weight, brokerless queuing solution, compared to its counterparts such as RabbitMQ or ActiveMQ.
+It is my hope that my project can shed light for people looking for a more OOP and service-oriented architecture usage of zmq in Java.
 Please feel free to look up my implementation and adapt it to your use.